ray-qwer/NMLab_Final_Project/security/README.md

 addVoterToWhitelist     (vid)                     :  contract add the voter to whitelist, which allow him to vote

-verifyVoterSignature    (vid, sign)               :  contract verify if voter's sign is valid sendEncryptKey          (vid, pubkey)             :  secret server send public key(for encrypting ballot) to voter saveEncryptedBallot     (vid, encrypted_ballot)   :  contract save the voter's encrypted ballots, waiting for secret server to tally setBallot               (cid, ballots)            :  secret server count the ballots and send the reult to contract
+verifyVoterSignature    (vid, sign)               :  contract verify if voter's sign is valid sendEncryptKey          (vid, pubkey)             :  secret server send public key(for encrypting ballot) to the voter saveEncryptedBallot     (vid, encrypted_ballot)   :  contract save the voter's encrypted ballots, waiting for secret server to tally setBallot               (cid, ballots)            :  secret server count the ballots and send the reult to contract